2025 FIFA Club World Cup

-The 2025 FIFA Club World Cup, also marketed as FIFA Club World Cup 25, was the 21st edition and the first of the expanded FIFA Club World Cup, an international club soccer competition organized by FIFA.
+The 2025 FIFA Club World Cup, also marketed as FIFA Club World Cup 25, was the 21st edition of the FIFA Club World Cup, an international club soccer competition organized by FIFA.
+This was also the first edition under the new expanded format.
 The tournament was held in the United States from June 14 to July 13, 2025, and featured 32 teams.
 The expanded format included the continental champions from the past four years as well as additional qualified teams.
 Chelsea won the tournament, defeating Paris Saint-Germain 3–0 in the final and becoming the inaugural world champions under the expanded format.

 The revised structure was modeled more closely on the FIFA World Cup as a quadrennial world championship, replacing the annual seven-team format used between 2000 and 2023.
 It featured the winners of each continent's top club competition from 2021 to 2024, except for a single entry from Oceania.
 Additional slots were awarded to clubs from Europe and South America based on rankings across the same four-year period.
-Manchester City, who won the final edition under the previous format in 2023, entered as the technical title holders but were eliminated in the round of 16 by Al-Hilal.
+Manchester City, who won the final edition under the previous format in 2023, entered as the technical title holders but were eliminated in the round of 16 by Al Hilal.

 FIFA first announced the expanded format in March 2019, originally selecting China to host the inaugural edition in 2021.
 This was later postponed due to the global COVID-19 pandemic.
 In February 2023, FIFA confirmed the allocation of qualification slots among confederations, and four months later announced the United States as the new host nation.
 Alongside this expansion, FIFA also introduced the FIFA Intercontinental Cup, an annual tournament based on the previous Club World Cup format.

 The expansion of the tournament drew varied responses, with some concerns raised by the players' union FIFPRO and the World Leagues Forum regarding potential effects on fixture schedules and player welfare.
 Ticket sales were managed using dynamic pricing, which was later adjusted for several matches to boost attendance.
 International broadcasting rights were secured by streaming service DAZN, which sublicensed coverage to other networks.
 A total of $1 billion in prize money was distributed among the 32 clubs, including solidarity payments and allocations by confederation.

-It was the first major FIFA tournament since the 1978 FIFA World Cup not to feature a penalty shootout.
+It was the first major FIFA tournament since the 1978 FIFA World Cup not to feature a penalty shootout, and alongside the 2025 CONCACAF Gold Cup, was used as trial preparation for the 2026 FIFA World Cup.